coreyk/SpursBar/README.md

 Install the [Spurs font](http://www.tottenhamhotspur.com/components/fonts/spurs-webfont.ttf) on your system.

-Open Terminal, type `gem install nokogiri activesupport`.
+Open Terminal, type `gem install nokogiri activesupport`

 Head to the [Sports section of the BitBar site](https://getbitbar.com/plugins/Sports) and click the `Add to BitBar` link next to SpursBar.